 If you are interested in this type of companies, you are good to go.
 Is the CMA worth it in the Middle East?
 I’d say yes.

 There are also Indian candidates who go for the CMA because they find ICWAI (or CIMA) too difficult.
-While I totally understand the rationale, you might want to check out the value of the CMA title specific in your area because getting it easier doesn’t mean that it is as useful.
+While I totally understand the rationale, you might want to check out the value of the CMA title-specific in your area because getting it easier doesn’t mean that it is as useful.

 Lastly, there are also a large group of candidates taking the exam in the hope to find a job in the US.
 Some are even told that CMA can land you a visa and a job right away.

-Please don’t believe in those nonsense.
+Please don’t believe in that nonsense.
 In order to work in the US, most people need the H1B visa which is very hard to get (It is hard even before Trump became president).
 The most natural and easiest path is to arrange an internal transfer through your current employer.
 This is only possible if this company has a regional office or headquarters in the US, and that you have an excellent track record in the company.
 You can’t really land a job out of the blue in another country unless you have an amazingly unique skill set or amazingly strong network that leads you to that job.

 Yes, you can always do that, but you cannot hold yourself out as a CMA.
 This means that the benefit of passing Part 1 alone is small.
 Same case for Part 2, and any time before you fulfill the experience requirement and become eligible for the certificate.

-Historically, it is hard for accounting qualifications (such as CPA and CA) to go global, because each country has its own GAAP.
-A certification strictly for management accounting is possible, and that’s why the IMA and CGMA are competing aggressively to build up on that.
+Historically, it is hard for accounting qualifications (such as CPA and CA) to go global because each country has its own GAAP.
+A certification strictly for management accounting is possible, and that’s why the IMA and CGMA are competing aggressively to build upon that.

 The CFA Institute has done an excellent job in this regard.
 They are now pretty much the only certification in finance and investment.